 First impressions from my class have been positive.
 Students are able to see what I project (sometimes with a little zooming in on the software) and the annotation capabilities make discussing worksheets and lab notes much more engaging.
 Everyone also likes the fact that everything is higher up so the bottom of the screen is still easy to view.
 The only downside is that the projected image lacks the high contrast of a flat screen.
 This is inherent to projection systems since the only way to get black on a white screen is to eliminate all light in the room.
 There are “black” projection screens on the market that promise higher contrast ratios, but they currently cost more than my budget allows.

 I honestly thought that I would miss the simplicity of a standard whiteboard, but I have quickly adapted to the new system and don’t really want to go back.
-It works well and didn’t break the bank.
-Even better, it is more than a whiteboard since I can also annotate anything that is being displayed (PowerPoint slides, photos, documents, document camera image, etc).
+I do occasionally catch myself pointing at the screen or making gestures as if I were in front of a whiteboard.
+These habits are ingrained and retraining myself will require a certain level of commitment.
+Overall, the system works well, my students love it and didn’t break the bank.
+Even better, it is more than a whiteboard since I can annotate anything that is being displayed (PowerPoint slides, photos, documents, document camera image, etc).
 I also purchased a 5-megapixel document camera ($150) so that I can display sections of the codebook or a textbook and I have the same ability to mark up the camera image.

 After using the system for a few weeks, I hit my first snag – Windows Update broke my pen display driver.
 Ultimately, this just required me to do a full uninstall and re-installation of the driver, so not too bad, but it did mean that I was unable to use the system for one evening and had to go back to the old whiteboard (this represents a support problem if the system were adopted by all instructors).
 I was amazed at how dependent I had become on the new system in such a short time.
 Furthermore, several of my students told me that they did not get as much out of the presentation and hoped I would have everything working for the next class, so after conducting only 3 or 4 classes, my students had developed a clear preference.